Samtoch/RAG_LLM_INTEGRATION/README.md

 ## Prerequisites
 - .Net 8 SDK
 - Ollama installed and running locally OR access to OpenAI services
-- OpenAI API Key (if using OpenAI services)
+- OpenAI API Key (if using OpenAI API)
-- Qdrant API Key (if using Qdrant services)
+- Qdrant API Key
 - Visual Studio or any other IDE for .Net development
 - Postman or any other API testing tool
 - Git